3 Days in Tokyo:

 Landmarks of Asakusa

 Break for creme-filled melon pan sweet buns and fresh bread, sold straight from the oven at Asakusa Kagetsudō.
-Then stroll through Ueno Park, which offers up lawns, ponds, museums, a five-story Pagoda, and spectacular cherry blossoms come spring (kensetsu.metro.tokyo.lg.jp).
+Then stroll through Ueno Park, which offers sprawling lawns, tranquil ponds, museums, a five-story Pagoda, and spectacular cherry blossoms come spring (kensetsu.metro.tokyo.lg.jp).

 Inshotei

 Revel in the ambiance as you sit down to dine in a building dating from the late 19th-century Meiji period, with serene views of Ueno Park (innsyoutei.jp).
-The kitchen serves kaiseki-style (multi-course) meals, including traditional chicken sukiyaki (a Japanese-style hot pot with watercress).
-At lunchtime, you can also opt for a three-tiered bento box of delicacies.
+The kitchen serves kaiseki-style, multi-course meals, including traditional chicken sukiyaki, a Japanese-style hot pot with watercress.
+At lunchtime, you can also opt for a three-tiered bento box filled with seasonal delicacies.

-Learn About the Art of Noodles or Sake
+Learn About the Art of Soba or Sake

 Private Soba Noodle Making Workshop

-Don a chef's uniform and listen up: first, you will learn about soba flour and its varieties; then you will be taught how to knead the dough and cut the noodles precisely.
-After this precise exercise, help prepare the handmade soba noodles and sample tempura, soba-tofu, and soba ice cream.
-As you taste and learn, you’ll also get to know the hosts, who have more than 30 years of experience in the art of Japanese noodle-making.
+Don a chef's uniform and listen up: first, you'll learn about soba flour and its varieties; then you'll be taught how to knead the dough and cut the noodles precisely.
+After this hands-on exercise, help prepare the handmade soba noodles and sample tempura, soba tofu, and soba ice cream.
+As you taste and learn, you’ll also get to know the hosts, who bring more than 30 years of experience in the art of Japanese noodle-making.

 Book your experience at deeperjapan.com.